-The Tell Them From Me survey that was conducted in 2022 provided a positive satisfaction rating by parents.
-Parents were pleased by the commitment and professionalism of the school staff and the quality of education and service provided to the school community.
+General parent feedback indicates they were pleased by the commitment and professionalism of the school staff and the quality of education and service provided to the school community.

 Student satisfaction

 The students have a strong affiliation with our school and are very proud to be students of St Patrick's.
 They have a positive attitude towards their learning as teachers provided them with a range of strategies through which to approach learning.